Security-Evaluations-Management/ManageYourSecurityEvaluations/README.md

 This project can be used can use to store and manage the security evidence generated during the entire system development lifecycle for future security assessments.

-For more example, please refer to the [Documentation Section](https://github.com/Security-Evaluations-Management/myse-documentation)
+For more detailed information, please refer to the [Documentation Section](https://github.com/Security-Evaluations-Management/myse-documentation)

 <p align="right">(<a href="#top">back to top</a>)</p>